mozrest/api-doc-rp/source/index.html.md

 }
 ```

-Mozrest provides a feature to subscribe to a webhook system to be notified when any relevant information affecting your bookings have an update.
+Mozrest provides a feature to subscribe to a webhook system to be notified when any relevant information affecting your bookings has an update.
 Mozrest will send a notification to the given endpoint providing the entity that have been modified.

 <aside class="success">
-On the onboarding process you will provide Mozrest team the endpoint you wish to be notified to.
+On the onboarding process, you will provide the Mozrest team with the endpoint you wish to be notified.
 </aside>